This post was originally published on February 3, 2015 and has been updated for accuracy and comprehensiveness.

-  Don’t agree to something unknowingly.
+While most security companies probably wouldn’t try something this drastic, don’t agree to any terms unknowingly.
 Look for these key items when signing your next home security contract:

 1. Double Check the Salesperson

-Some salespeople will say anything to close a deal—this is true for any industry, and home security companies are no different.
-Skim the contract to ensure all verbal or written promises made by the salesperson have found their way into it.
+Some salespeople will say anything to close a deal—this is true for any industry, and some home security companies are no different.
+Read the contract to ensure all verbal or written promises made by the salesperson are included.

 2. Be Aware of Automatic Renewals